COSC-499-W2023/year-long-project-team-21/docs/weekly logs/personal log/Gerren_Report.md

 - Worked on POST request for backend to register a new user
 - Documentation
 - Testing
+- My report doesn't say it but I am also doing code reviews as well.

 ## Completed Features For This Week